Marcus Rashford: 2021–present: first tournament goals

 After undergoing surgery on his shoulder, Rashford missed England's next squad for World Cup qualification games against Group I opponents Hungary, Andorra, and Poland, but returned to the squad for November 2021's qualification games against Albania and San Marino, before being forced to withdraw due to illness.
 Due to a drop in form for United during the 2021–22 season, he was not called up to the England for March 2022 friendlies against Switzerland and Ivory Coast, and again in June for four Nations League matches against Hungary, Germany, and Italy, with Southgate saying Rashford and club teammate Jadon Sancho had a lot to do to get back in the squad for the World Cup.
 Rashford subsequently failed to receive a call-up for England's next squad in September for the final two Nations League matches against Italy and Germany.

 Despite not appearing for England since the final of the European Championships, Rashford was named in Southgate's 26-man squad for the 2022 FIFA World Cup in Qatar, and was again assigned the number 11 shirt.
 In England's opening game of the group stage, a 6–2 win over Iran, Rashford came on as a second-half substitute and scored within a minute of coming on, making the score 5–1.
 At 49 seconds, the goal was the third quickest by a substitute in World Cup history.
 In England's final group game, Rashford scored two goals in a 3–0 win against Wales to qualify for the knockout stage.
 His second was England's 100th goal in all World Cups, and meant he became only the second United player after Bobby Charlton to score three or more at a major tournament.
 Southgate and former England defender Gary Neville both praised him for making progress after a tough 18 months for both club and country.

-He was left out of the preliminary England squad for the Euro 2024 tournament.